consistent-milk12/roughup/README.md

 ---

-**Note**: Language support is intentionally locked to Rust + Python through Phase 3 to maintain focus and quality.
+**Note**: Language support is intentionally scoped to Rust + Python through Phase 3 to maintain focus and quality.
+The architecture is designed for easy extension to additional languages in future phases.

+**Status**: Production-ready with comprehensive hardening.
+Phase 2 complete with all critical fixes applied.
+Ready for Phase 3 development.